<This is the official website for the Asotin County Democrats..>

 Asotin, Washington 99402

-The mission of the Asotin County Democratic Central Committee is to actively promote Democratic principles through building community coalitions, keep the community updated on current affairs, as well as educate and empower voters in recruiting, supporting, and electing effective and ethical candidates.
-If you are interested in being involved with our board or becoming a volunteer we are always looking for more hands contact our secretary treasurer Ren for information
+The mission of the Asotin County Democratic Central Committee is to actively promote Democratic principles through building community coalitions, keeping the community updated on current affairs, as well as educating and empowering voters by recruiting, supporting, and electing effective and ethical candidates.
+If you are interested in getting involved with our association, becoming a PCO or volunteer, contact our Secretary/Treasurer Ren for information

-MEETINGS ARE OPEN TO THE PUBLIC THE LAST THURSDAY OF EACH MONTH AT 6:30 IN CLARKSTON TOWN HALL*
+MEETINGS ARE OPEN TO THE PUBLIC THE LAST THURSDAY OF EACH MONTH AT 6:30 IN CLARKSTON CITY HALL*